This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What other signs and symptoms may I have with angina?

 You may feel pressure, tightness, or pain in your neck, jaw, shoulder, or back.
 You may have pain or numbness in either arm, or discomfort that feels like heartburn.
-You may have shortness of breath, sweating, or feel fear or anxiety before or during an angina attack.
+You may also have shortness of breath, sweating, nausea, or lightheadedness.

 How is angina diagnosed?